Landeplage/com.landeaudio.easing/README.md

 ## Usage

-While it is possible to use static ease functions directly, best practice is to cache the function you need and calling it like the example below.
+Serialize the easing type so you can choose an ease type in the inspector.
+Cache the function you need and call it like the example below.

 ```csharp
 using UnityEngine;